vnguyendon/gw-config-apis/data/bot/readme2.md

 The first command contains the `Type`: `node` - this means it will be followed by something.
 The second command contains the `Type`: `leaf` - it means the sequence will end here if the user selects this choice.

-## 4.Reacting to the user's choice
+## 5. Reacting to the user's choice

 We will want to react to the user's choice.
 We can do this simply by adding `Steps` to our command.